Petestack Kinlochleven Page

 Additional photo of my house

 Perhaps it was inevitable that the idea of making a web page from this ‘semi-aerial’ view of Kinlochleven from Creagan Sgiathan should come to me close to the shortest day of the year when Garbh Bheinn (top left) was blocking out the sun as it does in winter.
 But the lack of direct sunlight for the photo also inspired the happy idea of replacing it on a periodic basis and preserving the old shots to provide a kind of seasonal commentary, so I decided to carry on, make the page and stop worrying about all the shadow!
-(Sometime I’ll get a summer shot without Fly in the garden, but she’s quite unexpectedly been ashore for three out of the past four years.)
+(Sometime I’ll get a summer shot without Fly in the garden, but she sat there unexpectedly for years and I’ve just never changed the photo.)

 Photographic panorama looking north